Medieval Synagogue in Hijar, Spain

 The Challenge

-Because the building is not the main Church in Hijar, it is only used for services once a year and as a result it has been poorly maintained.
+Because the building was not the main Church in Hijar, it was only used for services once a year and, as a result, it was not well maintained.
 A partial collapse of the roof accelerated its deterioration.

-Subsequent works were carried out to stabilise the site and investigate it which revealed various elements belonging to the synagogue from the fifteenth century, including remarkable and unique medieval wall murals.
+Subsequent works were carried out to stabilise and investigate the site, which revealed various elements belonging to the synagogue from the 15th century, including unique wall murals.
 These findings constitute extraordinary material testimony of the Spanish synagogues that existed in that period.
 As a result, the building has been formally recognised as a Site of Cultural Importance (Bien de Interés Cultural).

 The Plan

-The Mayor of Hijar is now leading a project to preserve and develop the site.
+The Mayor of Hijar is leading a project to develop the synagogue site and, as part of this effort, the Municipality has taken ownership of the building.

-The aim is to conduct further research to fully establish what remains from the original synagogue and explore creating a Heritage Centre that can serve as an educational, cultural and tourist hub for the developing programme on the Sephardic heritage of the Aragon region.
-A masterplan which will provide a roadmap for the project is being currently prepared.
+The aim is to explore creating a Heritage Centre that can serve as an educational, cultural and tourist hub for the emerging programme on the Sephardic heritage of the Aragon region.
+The Hijar Municipality commissioned the Foundation to prepare a Masterplan which it carried out with local leader Lucia Conte Aguilar.
+This provided a roadmap for the future development of the project.
+The next stage is to conduct a more detailed Feasibility Study.

 In 2022, the site was shortlisted in the Europa Nostra ‘7 Most Endangered Heritage Sites of Europe’ programme.